Breakend/TemporalYolo/README.md

 # TemporalYolo
-Experiments on temporal YOLO
+Experiments on temporal YOLO.

-NOTE: The pure ROLO code we take from https://github.com/Guanghan/ROLO and modify for our experiments and benchmarks.
+NOTE: The pure ROLO code we taken from https://github.com/Guanghan/ROLO and modified for our experiments and benchmarks.
+We make significant improvements and changes to the code provided there.